 Marketing: Own It

 Investing in marketing is like planting seeds for your business’s future growth.
-And we’re talking about the kind of seeds you own outright – your website, brochures, video content.
+And we’re talking about the kind of seeds you own outright—your website, brochures, video content.
 These are assets that keep on giving, unlike digital ads that vanish the moment you stop paying.
-It’s about building a brand presence that sticks around, drawing in customers over the long haul.
+It involves creating a lasting brand presence that attracts customers in the long run.

 4. The Maintenance Advantage